Groumy/Groumy.github.io/_drafts/tbh-switch.md

 ## One unified action resolution mechanisim

-One thing I know I don't is going back to the AD&D ruleset were skills, attribute s
+One thing I know I don't is going back to the AD&D ruleset were skills, attribute tests, saving throws, attack, etc have all their quirks.

+I alway appreciated system that are basically driven simply by Attribute Tests
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IEdvaW5nIEJsYWNrXG4iLC
-JoaXN0b3J5IjpbLTQzNzEyOTUzMCwyNjc4NDUwNDEsMTg2MTEx
+JoaXN0b3J5IjpbLTIwMjAzODU1NiwyNjc4NDUwNDEsMTg2MTEx
 ODEwNV19
 -->